 - Missing on dining out once in a while is healthy for you and your variable budget

 - Likewise, you can differentiate between needs and wants and can avoid everything that is not necessary for you

 - Putting a maximum spending bar in front of each category of the variable expense will let you make the most out of your budget

 None of us wants to have those scary emergency expenses.
 We just try to avoid the thought of encountering such things.
 But emergency expenses are real.
 This is the 4th surprise expense that most of us are not prepared for.

 How to Deal with Unplanned Expenses?
 Building an emergency fund is necessary when you want to be prepared for any unexpected expenses in the near future.

 The importance of budgeting in personal finance cannot be ignored.
 Your family’s financial stability can only be ensured by following a budget.

-Having a budget allows you to plan how you will spend your money so that you will always have enough to meet your needs.
-A budget is imperative so you can keep track of your expenses, control your spending, and save money.
+Having a budget allows you to plan how to spend your money to have enough to meet your needs.
+A budget is imperative to keep track of your expenses, control your spending, and save money.